-The anthropology major is both exciting and practical with career options that range from forensic anthropologist to urban planner, from product developer to consumer affairs investigator, from museum curator to park ranger.
-Your degree will prepare you for a professional career related to various people-oriented positions in the public and private sector.
-In addition, the degree provides excellent preparation for graduate training in anthropology, law, health care and business.
-We offer both a Bachelor of Science and a Bachelor of Arts in anthropology.
-Our faculty members are trained in the four subfields of anthropology: cultural, physical, archaeology and linguistics.
+Anthropology examines human behavior from the origin of our species and across the many cultures living around the world today.
+By focusing on the breadth and depth of human experience, students gain a wide-ranging perspective of their place in the world today.
+The anthropology major is both exciting and practical, with career options that range from forensic anthropologist to urban planner, from product developer to consumer affairs investigator, from museum curator to park ranger.
+Your degree will prepare you for a professional career related to various people-oriented positions in the public and private sectors.

 - With an increasingly international workforce, culture and marketplace, the skill set and knowledge base that an anthropology degree develops are in high demand.